James-Gryphon/Launch-Menu/README.md

 *Working directory: %d*

 (If you end up copying the desktop files directly in this case, I can’t say I blame you.)

 ### Are there any other features?
 The applet attempts to detect your default file manager, and skips over including it in Recent Applications.

+You can add separators to the menu by creating a file of any type that ends with the character '|'.
+This reimplements the functionality of the old DividerLines extension, except with the symbol changed (I felt the dollar sign was likely to be too common on these systems).
 ### How is this different from what’s already out there?
-The stock Xfce “Application Menu” applet is the closest competitor, although there are others (MATE’s famous Application/Places/System menu, and the WhiskerMenu, which is like the Windows start menu).
+The stock Xfce “Application Menu” applet is the closest competitor, although there are others (MATE’s famous Application/Places/System menu, and the Whisker Menu, which is like the Windows start menu).

 • Launch Menu relies on manually-organized contents in the Launch Items folder.
 Application Menu, and other menus, are based on the FreeDesktop Standard, and uses automatically generated menus, which may or may not conform to your expectations.
 (They do tend to require submenus.)